dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 though, so the context of the data received here depends on the context that the probe is calling it from.

 In either case, it is necessary to read this data into a buffer.
-For this we declare a buffer inside of a struct:
+For this a buffer is declared inside of a struct for `keystr`:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=63 endLine=65}
 ```

-And then the struct is likewise initialized:
+This allows for the members of this struct to be easily mapped as members of Python objects.
+Inside the probe, the struct is initialized to 0:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=77 endLine=77}
 ```

-And finally the data is copied into the character buffer `keystr` on the `keyhit_t` struct:
+This is used to received the data is copied into the character buffer `keystr` on the `keyhit_t` struct:

 ```{.c include=src/mctop-basic/tools/mctop.py startLine=83 endLine=83}
 ```

-I also tried to use the `bcc` function `bpf_probe_read_str`, which I saw from the documentation was able to read a buffer of a fixed size until it found a null byte, which seemed perfect for this circumstance.[^14]
+An attempt was made to use `bcc` function `bpf_probe_read_str`  the documentation indicates is able to read a buffer of a fixed size until it finds a null-byte, which seemed to be a fitting solution the problem.[^14]

-It seemed to work some of the time, but when I benchmarked it I could see that some of the payload data was clearly making it into the key - it was reading too many bytes, and collecting data from the adjacent memory space.
+This worked more reliably and there were fewer errors, but when benchmarking was done at much higher call rates, it became clear that some of the payload must be making it into the buffer for the key read.
+This indicated that it was reading too many bytes, and collecting data from the adjacent memory space.

 ## Memcached key read quirks

 Originally I thought this might be a bug, so I filed an upstream issue [@memcached-dtrace-issue].
-Despite the argument being of type `char *`, which elsewhere in the dtrace probe definitions meant string data, in turned out that in this instance, it wasn't guaranteed to be a null terminated string!
+Despite the argument being of type `const char *`, in this instance, it wasn't guaranteed to be a null terminated string.

-Where the probe is called, it is using the macro `ITEM_key` to get the value that is fired to `dtrace`:
+Where the probe is called, it is using the macro `ITEM_key` to get the value that is passed to the Dtrace macro:

 ```{.c include=src/memcached/memcached.c startLine=1378 endLine=1378}
 ```